 The most beautiful moment inside the gorge is when the sunlight enters the openings on top, making picturesque, dramatic lighting everywhere.
 You are fortunate when it happens to you.

-Reason #4: Gorgeous Palace in Garmisch-Partenkirchen
+Reason #4: Gorgeous Palace near Garmisch-Partenkirchen

 It is not hard to understand why Garmisch-Partenkirchen is a fantastic destination for adventurers and nature lovers.
 But, do you know that there is an architectural gem you can visit from Garmisch-Partenkirchen?